 IMB students are required, in the FIRST year, to take Molecular Genetics - Bi620 in the Fall and Advanced Biochemistry - Ch662 in the Winter.
+This requirement also applies to IMB students associated with CBD - Developmental Track.

 INGP students associated with CDB - Development Track are required, in the FIRST year, to take Molecular Genetics - Bi620 in the Fall and are strongly encouraged to take Advanced Biochemistry - Ch662 in the Winter.
 Students in this track are further encouraged to take the other Advanced Development courses as they are offered.
-IMB students interested in the Development Track are required to take both Bi620 and Ch662.

-INGP students - Neurons, Circuits & Cognition Program are required, in the FIRST year, to take Advanced Cellular Neuroscience - Bi610 in the Fall, Advanced System Neuroscience - Psy610 in the Winter, and Advanced Cognitive Neuroscience - Psy610 in the Spring.
+INGP students in the Neurons, Circuits & Cognition Program are required, in the FIRST year, to take Advanced Cellular Neuroscience - Bi610 in the Fall, Advanced System Neuroscience - Psy610 in the Winter, and Advanced Cognitive Neuroscience - Psy610 in the Spring.